alexanderjuxoncobb/selenium-hacker-news-scraper/README.md

 A complete multi-user platform for personalised Hacker News intelligence.
 Features web dashboard, cost-optimised AI pipeline with local embeddings, multi-user email digests, user analytics, and business intelligence extraction.
 Deployed on Railway with PostgreSQL and automated daily processing.

+**I have stopped hosting this online due to rising costs and no time to optimise the deployment.
+Please contact me if you want to host it yourself and I can help you set it up!**

 Sign up for an account: https://hnscraper.com

 ## ✨ Key Features